Go into detail on why you decided to choose music as a career.

 Discuss your personality in full detail.

-Share your memorable experiences with us.
+Share your memorable experiences and elaborate on your music career.